-Power outages across Kenya pass 10-hour mark with little explanation and a rare apology
+Power outages across Kenya passes the 12-hour mark with little explanation and a rare apology

 However, three of Nairobi's largest hospitals — and its State House, the site of President William Ruto's office — told The Associated Press they were still using generators hours after Kenya Power's assertion.

-The power outage stretched past the 10-hour mark.
+The power outage passed the 12-hour mark Saturday in what Kenyans called the longest such outage in memory.
 Calls to Kenya Power's communications department did not go through.

 Tourism is an important part of Kenya’s economy, and stranded travelers quickly posted images on social media of the darkened airport.
 The Kenya Airports Authority said a generator serving the main terminal had failed to start after the national power outage.